RackConnect 1.0 post-upgrade FAQ

-IMPORTANT: This article applies only to RackConnect customers that were upgraded from RackConnect 1.0.
-If your RackConnect account was not originally configured with RackConnect 1.0 before being upgraded, you can disregard this article.
+IMPORTANT: This article applies only to RackConnect customers who were upgraded from RackConnect v1.0 to v2.0.
+If your RackConnect account was not originally configured with RackConnect v1.0, you can disregard this article.

-- You can now access the RackConnect Management Interface in the MyRackspace portal to view and manage your RackConnect configurations and Network Policies.
+You can access the RackConnect Management Interface in the MyRackspace portal to view and manage your RackConnect configurations and network policies.
 Take advantage of this by logging in to the MyRackspace portal, selecting Network, and then selecting RackConnect.
 You can also navigate directly by going to the RackConnect Management Interface.

-- A RackConnect API, accessible from within each of your cloud servers, which provides basic details such as RackConnect automation status and Gateway IP.
-Documentation of this API is available in the RackConnect API article.
+A RackConnect API, accessible from within each of your cloud servers, provides basic details such as RackConnect automation status and the gateway IP address.
+Documentation of this API is available in the RackConnect v2.0 API article.

-- Improved automation responsiveness to cloud server events.
+Automation responsiveness to cloud server events has been improved.
 This means that changes in your cloud environment are picked up by RackConnect much faster, providing improved performance.

-- This upgrade enables you to use Next Generation Cloud Servers.
+This upgrade enables you to use cloud servers.

-What’s the difference between this upgrade and the full RackConnect 2.0 feature set?
+What’s the difference between this upgrade and the full RackConnect v2.0 feature set?

-There are 3 Automation Features that were not included in this original 1.0 upgrade that will complete the RackConnect 2.0 feature-set:
+Three automation features were not included in this original v1.0 upgrade that complete the RackConnect 2.0 feature set:

 - Automatic assignment and provisioning of a public IP address, translated through your dedicated network device, per cloud server